d6y/lift-cookbook/docs/0100-Install-and-Running/0100-Running-Lift.md

 Solution
 ---------

-The only prerequisite for installing and runing Lift is to have Java 1.5 or later installed.
+The only prerequisite for installing and running Lift is to have Java 1.5 or later installed.
 Instructions for installing Java can be found at [java.com](http://java.com/en/download/manual.jsp).

-Once you have Java, the following instructuions will download, build and start a basic Lift application.
+Once you have Java, the following instructions will download, build and start a basic Lift application.

 ### for Mac and Linux ###

 * Download: [https://github.com/d6y/lift_24_sbt/zipball/master](https://github.com/d6y/lift_24_sbt/zipball/master)
-* Unzip the file.
+* Unzip the file
-* Start Terminal or your favourite shell tool.
+* Start Terminal or your favourite shell tool
 * Naviate into the unzipped folder
 * Run:`./sbt`
-* Required libraries will be downloaded.
+* Required libraries will be downloaded
 * At the SBT prompt (>) type: `container:start`
 * Start your browser and go to `http://127.0.0.1:8080/`